asimwe1/rust_chatapp/site/guide/7-fairings.md

 ### Callbacks

 There are five events for which Rocket issues fairing callbacks.
-Each of these events is breifly described below and in details in the [`Fairing`] trait docs:
+Each of these events is briefly described below and in details in the [`Fairing`] trait docs:

   * **Ignite (`on_ignite`)**